uni-assist Application Guide: Step-by-Step for Studienkolleg Admission (2026)

 What Is uni-assist and Why Does It Exist?

 uni-assist stands for Universitäts-Bewerbungs-Service, which translates to “University Application Service.”
 It is a non-profit organization headquartered in Berlin that evaluates international educational credentials on behalf of German universities.
-Think of it as a centralized clearinghouse: instead of every university individually assessing whether your diploma from Brazil, India, or Nigeria meets German academic standards, uni-assist does this review once and forwards the results.
+Think of it as a centralized clearinghouse.
+Instead of every university individually assessing whether your diploma meets German academic standards, uni-assist does this review once and forwards the results.

 What uni-assist does: